placeholder

 Can I use Crocin with other common pain relievers?

-Since it is paracetamol-based, Crocin may also be recommended by your HCP to be used in combination with the following common pain relievers:
+Since it is Paracetamol-based, Crocin may also be recommended by your Healthcare Professional to be used in combination with the following common pain relievers:

-• Aspirin: an over-the-counter pain relief medicine used to ease pain caused by headache, toothache, period pain, or cold and flu symptoms.
-Aspirin can also be used to help reduce fever, but is generally only recommended for use in people over the age of 16.xiv, xv
+• Aspirin: an over-the-counter pain relief medicine used to ease pain caused by headache, toothache, period pain, or cold and flu symptoms.xiv, xv

-• Codeine: a prescription pain reliever usually used to treat severe or persistent pain.xv
+• Codeine: a prescription only pain reliever usually used to treat severe or persistent pain.xv

 Always consult a doctor or pharmacist before using the above medications.
 When using, always follow the dosage instructions on the product label.